 A DUI in New Mexico will not ruin your life.
 However, if convicted, it can stay on your driving record for 55 years.
 Following your attorney’s advice is essential.

 Our qualifications, resources, and understanding of handling DUI defense can significantly influence the efficacy of your case’s strategy.
-Navigating a DUI charge requires patience and attention to the intricate details of your case.
+Navigating the stages of a DUI case requires patience and attention to the intricate details of your case.
 Select an attorney experienced in the nuances of DUI law to aggressively defend your rights and endeavor to secure an advantageous outcome.

 Take the Next Step With Confidence